 The beneficiaries of the SDP are the communities and other stakeholders and identified programs will be implemented during pre-construction, construction and operation phase of the project in partnership with local government units.
+The implementation of the company's Corporate Social Responsibility (CSR) shall be handled by the Community Relations Officer.

-Barangay Program: Coordination with the Barangay Office for the incoming plans and program.
+Barangay Program: Coordination with the Barangay Office for the incoming plans and program such as Health, Nutrition, Education, Safety, Peace and Order, Tourism and Infrastructure.